How Much Would Your U.S. Savings Have Grown?

-If you chose the short-term asset, the calculator assumes that the principal investment is made in equal installments throughout the initial year at the average short-term rate for that year.
+If you choose the short-term asset, the comparator assumes that the principal investment is made in equal installments throughout the initial year at the average short-term rate for that year.
 The principal plus the interest accumulated is then reinvested at the average short-term rate for the second year.
 This continues until the final year, when the withdrawal is assumed to be made over equal installments throughout that year.
-The short-term rate used is the interest return on treasury bills, carried back in time by the interest rate on commercial paper as found at What Was the Interest Rate Then?
+The short-term rate used is the interest return on treasury bills carried back in time by the interest rate on commercial paper as found at What Was the Interest Rate Then?

-If you chose the long-term asset, the calculator assumes that the principal investment is made in equal installments throughout the initial year at the average long-term rate for that year.
+If you choose the long-term asset, the comparator assumes that the principal investment is made in equal installments throughout the initial year at the average long-term rate for that year.
 The principal plus the interest accumulated is reinvested at that same rate for the second year, and continues at that rate for the number of years of the term you have selected.
-At this point, the calculator will use the long-term rate of the next year and repeat the process.
+At this point, the comparator will use the long-term rate of the next year and repeat the process.
 This continues until the final year, when the withdrawal is again assumed to be made over equal installments.
-The long-term rate used is the interest return on corporate bonds carried back in time by the interest return on New England municipal bonds, and U.S. government securitiesas found at What Was the Interest Rate Then?
+The long-term rate used is the interest return on corporate bonds carried back in time by the interest return on New England municipal bonds and U.S. government securities as found at What Was the Interest Rate Then?

-If you chose the stock asset, the calculator assumes that principal investment is a purchase of all the stocks in the composite average at their average price during January of the initial year.
+If you choose the stock asset, the comparator assumes that the principal investment is a purchase of all the stocks in the composite average at their average price during January of the initial year.
 The dividends earned during the year are assumed to be reinvested at the price of the stocks in the composite in the January of the next year.
 It is assumed that you hold the portfolio until the year of withdrawal, and that you sell the stocks in the portfolio at their average price during January of that year.
 It is also assumed that, during the entire period of investment, there are no commissions or taxes paid.
-The stock asset used is the Standard and Poors Composite Index.
-The data with an explanation of how they are computed are in The Annual Standard and Poor's Composite Stock Index, the Yield, and a "Portfolio" of the Index with Dividends Reinvested.
+The stock asset used is the Standard and Poor's Composite Index.
+The data, with an explanation of how they are computed, are in The Annual Standard and Poor's Composite Stock Index, the Yield, and a "Portfolio" of the Index with Dividends Reinvested.

-If you chose gold, the calculator assumes that the principal investment is a purchased of gold at the average price of gold for the initial year.
-It is assumed the gold is held until the year of withdrawal, and then sold at the average price of gold in that year.
-The gold price used is the New York market price of gold found on The Price of Gold, 1257 - Present.
+If you choose gold, the comparator assumes that the principal investment is a purchased of gold at the average price of gold for the initial year.
+It is assumed that the gold is held until the year of withdrawal, and then sold at the average price of gold in that year.
+The gold price used is the London market price of gold found on The Price of Gold, 1257 - Present.

-For the choice of owning a home, the calculator assumes a home (or part of a home) is bought in the initial year and sold in the year of withdrawal.
-During the time the home is held. it is assumed there are no modification made, commissions or taxes paid.
+If you choose to own a home, the comparator assumes a home (or part of a home) is bought in the initial year and sold in the year of withdrawal.
+During the time the home is held it is assumed that there are no modification made and that no commissions or taxes are paid.